 People with intellectual and developmental disabilities (I/DD) and their families contact The Arc for information and personal support.
 Advocates at The Arc have the experience and knowledge to help you.
 Select a topic below for more information.

 The Arc Guides (pdfs) provide helpful information on a wide range of topics.
 The most frequently requested Arc Guides have been translated into Spanish.
 Feel free to make copies.
-If you reproduce information from the Arc Guides, please credit The Arc Greater Twin Cities.
+If you reproduce information from the Arc Guides, please credit The Arc Minnesota.
 Click here

 Ask An Advocate